10 Things You Need to Know Before Moving to Portland, Oregon

 Some things about Portland are still weird

-Some say that Portland’s surge in popularity (the Portlandia effect?) has killed the quirky vibe of the city.
+Some say Portland’s surge in popularity (the Portlandia effect?) has killed the city’s quirky vibe.
 Certainly, time and growth have changed the city in real ways.
 Gentrification is a real problem.
 At the same time, there are still lots of folks keeping Portland weird.
 You’ll find a thriving arts community, a varied and active cycling culture, and tons of makers making cool stuff happen all over the city.